Adverse Weather, Gritting and Snow Clearance

 Snowy Weather Advice

-For real time information about how services are being affected during severe weather conditions, see Adverse Weather Conditions - Affected Services, you can also follow us on Twitter, where all updates will be posted immediately.
+For updates and information about how services are being affected during severe weather conditions, see Adverse Weather Conditions - Affected Services, you can also follow us on Twitter, where all updates will be posted immediately.

 What Does the Service Include?